Treatments and drugsBy Mayo Clinic Staff

-Specific prevention strategies vary, depending on which type of headache you have and whether medication overuse is contributing to these headaches.
-If you're taking pain relievers more than three days a week, the first step in treatment may be to stop using these drugs.
-When you're ready to begin preventive therapy, your doctor may recommend:
+Prevention strategies vary, depending on the type of headache you have and whether medication overuse is contributing to these headaches.
+If you're taking pain relievers more than three days a week, the first step may be to wean yourself off these drugs with your doctor's guidance.

-- Antidepressants.
-Tricyclic antidepressants — such as nortriptyline (Pamelor, Aventyl Hydrochloride) — can be used to treat chronic headaches.
+Antidepressants.
+Tricyclic antidepressants — such as nortriptyline (Pamelor) — can be used to treat chronic headaches.
 These medications can also help treat the depression, anxiety and sleep disturbances that often accompany chronic daily headaches.

 - Beta blockers.
 These drugs, commonly used to treat high blood pressure, are also a mainstay for preventing episodic migraines.
 Some beta blockers include atenolol (Tenormin), metoprolol (Lopressor, Toprol-XL) and propranolol (Inderal, Innopran XL).

 - Botulinum toxin.
-Botulinum toxin type A (Botox) injections provide relief for some people and may especially be a viable option for people who don't tolerate daily medication well.
+OnabotulinumtoxinA (Botox) injections provide relief for some people and may be a viable option for people who don't tolerate daily medication well.